viptomer1/ProApps/README.md

 # ProApps - (FrontEnd -Admin) apps using firebase database/Shopping site Angular
 This project having 2 nested Angular projects(Admin/Frontend) which are connected with firebase and maintaing data
+- maintain data for cart for frontend user and admin can access that data